IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The BookMyShow Clone is a standalone web application inspired by the BookMyShow platform.
+The BookMyShow is a standalone web application inspired by the BookMyShow platform.
 The system will operate using the **MERN Stack** (MongoDB, Express.js, ReactJS, Node.js) for the backend and frontend development.
 The application aims to replicate core functionalities such as ticket booking, event management, and payment integration.

 ### 2.2 Product Functions
 The system will support the following major functionalities: